ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 REQ-PLUGG:
 : SIMAP must be pluggable.
 That is,

-     + Must connect to other YANG modules for inventory, configuration, assurance, etc.
+     + Must connect to other YANG modules for device configuration, inventory, configuration, assurance, etc.
+The SIMAP does not contain the detailed configuration for the device, so we should be able to link to it from SIMAP.
+SIMAP should also be linked to a 'logical configuration inventory'.
+Several examples of the type of logical information to be linked from SIMAP: inventory of logical interfaces, inventory of ACLs, inventory of routing policies.
      + Given that no all involved components can be available using YANG, there is a need to connect SIMAP YANG model with other modelling mechanisms.